Luke8472NN/NEU-Wireless-Hackathon-Snake/README.md

 Copied from my old profile, https://github.com/Luke8472

+Eternally grateful for https://github.com/devendrashivraj for the board design!

 ## Description
 A Snake Game coded in Arduino and uploaded to an Arduino Uno.
 A PCB was designed as a shield for the Arduino Uno, and to house all electronic components.